Skin Brightening and Skin Lightening

 Sunscreen is a Must

 We mentioned this above, but it bears repeating: No skin-lightening or skin-brightening product will be of much use if you're not willing to apply a broad-spectrum sunscreen every day of the year.
 It has to be a package deal—you really need to commit to this for the sake of your skin, and that includes not tanning, be it indoors or outdoors.
+Spending time in the sun not only increases your risk of early signs of aging like brown spots, but also the risk of skin cancer.
+To decrease the risk, regularly use a sunscreen with broad-spectrum SPF 30 or higher.

 Note: The warning about applying sunscreen every day does NOT mean to apply it only when the sun is shining; if you can see daylight, even if you're in your home or office, it's affecting your skin, keeping your brown spots and uneven skin tone from responding to the products as well as they might otherwise.